 Introduction and Overview

-The 2014 CEOS Work Plan has been developed by the CEOS Executive Officer (CEO) and the CEOS Chair (European Organisation for the Exploitation of Meteorological Satellites [EUMETSAT]), in consultation with the CEOS Strategic Implementation Team (SIT) Chair (Centre National d’Études Spatiales [CNES]), CEOS Secretariat (SEC), CEOS Working Groups (WG), CEOS Virtual Constellations (VC), CEOS Ad Hoc Teams, the CEOS membership at large, and CEOS’s external stakeholders.
+The 2015-2017 CEOS Work Plan has been developed by the CEOS Executive Officer (CEO) under direction of the CEOS Chair (Japan Aerospace Exploration Agency [JAXA]), in consultation with the CEOS Strategic Implementation Team (SIT) Chair (Centre National d’Études Spatiales [CNES]), CEOS Secretariat (SEC), CEOS Working Groups (WG), CEOS Virtual Constellations (VC), CEOS Ad Hoc Teams, the CEOS membership at large, and CEOS’s external stakeholders.
 The purpose of this document is to set forth near-term objectives and deliverables designed to achieve the goals outlined in the CEOS Strategic Guidance document.
-It includes a description of CEOS activities to be executed in the current calendar year (2014), and summarizes anticipated activities for the subsequent two years (2015-2016).
-Detailed information, including planned milestones and deliverables, accomplishments, and issues, is available and routinely updated in the CEOS Action Tracking System.
-Additional documents contributing information to this plan are located on the CEOS website (http://ceos.org/) and include The Montreal Statement, issued at the 27th CEOS Plenary Meeting in 2013; the 2013 CEOS Work Plan; the terms of reference for the CEOS Virtual Constellations and Working Groups; and the 2015 Deliverables in Support of the GEOSS (Global Earth Observation System of Systems).
+It includes a description of CEOS activities to be executed in the current calendar year (2015), and summarizes anticipated activities for the subsequent two years (2016-2017).
+Additional documents contributing information to this plan are located on the CEOS website (http://ceos.org/) and include The Tromso Statement, issued at the 28th CEOS Plenary Meeting in 2014; the 2014-2016 CEOS Work Plan; the terms of reference for the CEOS Virtual Constellations and Working Groups; and the 2015 Deliverables in Support of the GEOSS (Global Earth Observation System of Systems).
 This Work Plan will be revised annually; however, the priorities and activities outlined herein are expected to remain fairly consistent from year to year.
 CEOS will revise this Work Plan each year, as current activities are completed, planned activities are executed, and new initiatives are projected.